Best Link Building Agencies for SaaS & B2B in 2026

 Overview

-OutreachZ is a platform-driven link building marketplace built specifically for SaaS and B2B companies that need consistent, scalable, white-hat backlinks without the inefficiencies of traditional agencies.
+OutreachZ is a platform-driven marketplace built specifically for SaaS and B2B companies that need consistent, scalable, white-hat backlinks without the drag of a traditional agency.

-Instead of operating as a service-heavy agency with retainers and vague deliverables, OutreachZ functions as link building infrastructure.
-Buyers can select publishers, DA ranges, industries, anchors, and landing pages with full visibility into what they’re getting.
+Instead of running on retainers and vague deliverables, it works more like infrastructure.
+You pick publishers, DA ranges, industries, anchors, and landing pages with full visibility into what you’re buying.

-This model aligns closely with how modern SaaS teams operate: modular, predictable, and ROI-focused.
+That model fits how modern SaaS teams actually operate: modular, predictable, and ROI-focused.

 Best For